- Low-traffic and low-transactional websites can be optimised without testing

-6. Make your conversion optimisation changes live on your website and look for a 20 per cent uplift
+6. Make the CRO changes live on your website and look for a 20% uplift

 Once everything is being tracked with your analytics, the functional and accessible issues have been fixed, you’ve placed things where people expect to find them, and you’ve done both quantitative and qualitative research, you will have identified numerous optimisation opportunities.

-Then, look for an uplift of 20 per cent or more.
+Then, look for an uplift of 20% or more.

 If the uplift remains stable for around two months, then you have a strong argument that the uplift came as a direct result of your activity.